Ilian Evtimov: Professional career

 On June 9, 2016, Evtimov signed with Cholet Basket.

 French national team

 Evtimov played with the French U22 national team at the 2002 FIBA Europe Under-20 Championship, where he won a bronze medal.

 Personal

-A French national, Ilian is the youngest son of Bulgarian basketball star Ilia Evtimov and the brother of professional Euroleague player Vassil Evtimov.
+A French national since 1995, Ilian is the youngest son of Bulgarian basketball star Ilia Evtimov (who relocated the family to France in the early 1990s during his playing career) and the brother of professional Euroleague player Vassil Evtimov.